Open-I-Beam/swift-storlets/doc/source/building_and_deploying_docker_images.rst

 The image will come in a .tar format.

 Below is an example of downloading the image from the tenant's docker_images container using the swift CLI.
-As with all examples using the Swicf CLI, we are using environment variables defining the tenant, user credentials and auth URI.
+As with all examples using the Swift CLI, we are using environment variables defining the tenant, user credentials and auth URI.
 All these are required for the operation of any Swift CLI.
 Please change them accordingly.